 status_message = "%{ if var.enabled }ENABLED%{ else }DISABLED%{ endif }"

-}HCL provides numerous built-in functions for common operations.
-Here are some of the most frequently used:
+}HCL ships with a lot of built-in functions for common operations.
+Here are some of the ones you'll reach for most:

 length("hello") # 5